Human Cost

 Source Figures

-HRANA: under-18 proportion As of March 23, at least 15% of all human casualties were under the age of 18.
+Under-18 proportion (HRANA, as of Mar 23) At least 15% of all human casualties were under the age of 18.

 Confirmed killed by group (HRANA data)